PETPROGIT/TGMINIAPP/README.md

-Technical work is underway or the application is broken(
+Technical work is underway or the application is broken :(